tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 # Weekly meetings

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.
+### Date: 05-02-2019

+#### What did you achieve?

+* implement meta learning framework we discussed last week (results probably next week)
+* Defined the meta learning model more precise
+* Background reading on data visualisation

+#### What did you struggle with?

+* In my meta learning approach I want to make predictions on datasets, not single images.

+#### What would you like to work on next week?

+* Obtaining and analyzing results of meta learning method
+* If results are meaningful: outline next step in approach

+#### Where do you need help from Veronika?

+* Some feedback on the meta learing part of the method (which I now defined in more detail)
+* Get feedback on the project so far; how can I improve myself?

 ### Date: 28-01-2019

 #### What did you achieve?